Perth Mint Gold Token Trading Up 0% Over Last Week (PMGT)

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Perth Mint Gold Token launched on February 12th, 2020.
+Perth Mint Gold Token’s launch date was February 12th, 2020.
 Perth Mint Gold Token’s total supply is 1,178 tokens and its circulating supply is 298 tokens.
-Perth Mint Gold Token’s official message board is medium.com/pmgt.
-Perth Mint Gold Token’s official website is www.pmgt.io.
+The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
 Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.
-The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
+The official website for Perth Mint Gold Token is www.pmgt.io.
+The official message board for Perth Mint Gold Token is medium.com/pmgt.

 It is based on GoldPass, The Perth Mint‘s full-service gold investment platform that digitises physical gold in the form of digital certificates.
 PMGT offers a tokenised version of GoldPass certificates on the Ethereum blockchain as an ERC20 token.